mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 In terms of the design, scroll up and down your entire site a few times, and imagine you have never seen it before.
 If you visited this site for the first time, would you know what it was about?
 Is the site consistent?
 Does it communicate something about this person?
 Do the images work well with your overall colour scheme?

-Check the metadata in your HTML page: would it help someone find you if they googled your name?
+Check the metadata in your HTML page: would it help someone find you if they Googled your name?
 Location?
 Occupation?
 Hobbies?

 Your CSS should be nearly complete.
 Is it readable, and logically ordered?
 Have you commented your code so that another developer could understand what you've done and why?
 (You don’t have to comment every single line, but commenting helps to separate sections and describe complex code) Are your breakpoints consistent?